radixdlt/babylon-wallet-ios/README.md

 10. Again click "+"button in bottom of "Link Binary With Libraries" section and you should see "AppFeature" (and all other packages) there, add "AppFeature"!
 11. This setup only needs to happen once, for all targets, but any other targets need to perform the last step, of adding the actual package as dependency, e.g. for macOS (for development purpuses).

+# Code style

+## No `protocol`s
+We do not use Protocols at all (maybe with few rare exceptions), instead we use `struct` with closures.
+See section "Encapsulate ALL Dependencies" below for more info.

+## No `class`es
+We do not use classes at all (maybe with a few ultrarare exceptions), instead we use `struct` with closures.
+See section "Encapsulate ALL Dependencies" below for more info.

+(Except for `final class MyTests: TestCase` (inheriting from `open class TestCase: XCTestCase` with some config) ofc...)

+## SwiftFormat
+We use SwiftFormat to format code, rules are defined in `.swiftformat`.

 ## Packages
 We use the super modular design that PointFreeCo uses in [Isowords](https://github.com/pointfreeco/isowords/blob/main/Package.swift) - with almost 100 different packages.